 Friday, 8:15 a.m.-12:00 p.m.

-Test proctoring is not available during winter session.
+Test proctoring is not available during summer or winter session.

 "The workshops have been my favorite resource so far.
 No matter the subject matter, I always leave with some new knowledge about myself or new strategies to try.
 I love that." - Krista Titensor, Butte College student